-NOTE: This post is targeted at rising juniors (10th graders as of May 1, 2017).
-If you have already taken the PSAT (11th graders of May 1, 2017), check out this post instead.
+NOTE: This post is targeted at juniors (10th graders as of May 1, 2022).
+If you have already taken the PSAT (11th graders of May 1, 2022), check out this post instead.

-Summer is a great time for rising juniors to learn about the PSAT and determine whether it’s worth preparing for the test to potentially qualify for recognition and funding under the National Merit Scholarship Program.
+Summer is an important time for rising juniors to learn about the PSAT and determine whether it’s worth preparing for the test to potentially qualify for recognition and funding under the National Merit Scholarship Program.
 Alaska students earning Semifinalist, Finalist, or Winner status have access to generous scholarship opportunities at a variety of colleges.
-In this post, we’ll break down what’s on the PSAT, how the National Merit Scholarship Program works, and what rising juniors should do ASAP, ideally by August, to see where they stand.
+In this post, we’ll break down what’s on the PSAT, how the National Merit Scholarship Program works, and what rising juniors should do ASAP—ideally before August 15, 2022—to see where they stand.

 The PSAT helps preview your expected SAT score and enters you into the National Merit Scholarship Competition when taken in October of your junior year.
-Awards for National Merit Winners—and even Semifinalists and Finalists, in some cases—can include full tuition at nearby popular colleges such as Washington State, as well as annual stipend scholarships at top-ranked institutions like Northwestern University, University of Chicago, and University of Oregon.
+Awards for National Merit Winners—and even Semifinalists and Finalists, in some cases—can include full tuition at nearby popular colleges such as Washington State, as well as annual stipend scholarships at top-ranked institutions like Bowdoin College, Vanderbilt University, and University of Oregon.

 Sophomores are sometimes also offered the opportunity to take the test, although only a student's junior year PSAT scores are evaluated for National Merit purposes.

-Rising juniors (10th graders as of May 1, 2017): Ideally before August 15, 2017, take a practice SAT, which will approximate your performance on the PSAT.
+Rising juniors (10th graders as of May 1, 2022): Ideally before August 15, 2022, take a practice SAT, which will approximate your performance on the PSAT.
 If your practice SAT score is at least a 1250, consider studying for the PSAT since you may be able to improve your score to become competitive with the National Merit Semifinalist qualifying range.
-Our SAT Prep Class starting August 27, 2017, will prepare you for the October 2017 PSAT.
+Our SAT Prep Class starting August 20, 2022, will prepare you for the October 2021 PSAT (generally scheduled for October 12, 2022, though you should check with your high school counselor to see if and when the test is scheduled at your school.
 Our average student improves by 107 points, with the top 25% of students averaging a 173 point score improvement.
 We guarantee a score improvement of at least 70 points.
-If you need a customized schedule or prefer one-on-one instruction, our SAT Individual Prep programs will also prepare you for the October 2017 PSAT.
+If you need a customized schedule or prefer one-on-one instruction, our SAT Individual Prep programs will also prepare you for the October 2021 PSAT.

-The PSAT reflects the format and content of the redesigned SAT.
+The PSAT reflects the format and content of the regular SAT.
 It includes questions in three sections (Evidence-Based Reading, Writing, and Math) and does not penalize students for guessing incorrectly.
-PSAT and SAT scores are designed to be comparable in common terms, although the PSAT tests a slightly less advanced domain of knowledge.
-For that reason, while your total SAT score could range from 400 to 1600, your PSAT score can range from 320 to 1520.
+PSAT and SAT scores are designed to be comparable in common terms (i.e. a score of 1300 on the PSAT is equivalent to a score of 1300 on the SAT), although the PSAT tests a slightly less advanced domain of knowledge.
+For that reason, while your total SAT score may range from 400 to 1600, your PSAT score may range from 320 to 1520.

 The PSAT is not used for college admissions, but it does preview your expected score on the SAT.
 You should also take a free practice ACT so we can help you determine whether you should focus on the SAT or ACT for college admissions purposes.